ajunlonglive/foxil/README.md

 </div>

-Foxil is an intermediate language developed to facilitate the creation of programming languages.
-Foxil uses a syntax inspired by LLVM-IR, and uses the C programming language as a backend.
+Foxil is an intermediate language designed to facilitate compiler code generation.
+Foxil uses an easy and easy to read LLVM-IR inspired syntax and generates C code.

-The idea is to facilitate code generation, allowing you to use a single syntax to generate code for several languages.
-For now Foxil generates C code, but more languages will be added very soon, such as C++, or JavaScript/TypeScript.
-If you want to add your own backend, don't hesitate to do it!
+For now C code is generated, maybe in the future JavaScript code will be generated, and possibly also x86 assembly code.

+**Note:** Foxil is not designed to replace LLVM.

+## Features

+* Simple and easy to read syntax
+* Built-in functions
+* Undefined values ​​are not allowed

 ## Example